mosTavassoli/RunTogether-UX/M4/milestone4.md

 | T6   |Leave from one of your joined group |||
 | T7   |Find the MILANO group; check its information |||
 | T8   |Check your created group |||

+### Post-Task Questionnaire: Single Ease Question (SEQ)
+After finishing each task the difficuly level of the given task was asked.

 ### Post-test oral questions